hfinkel/lfort/docs/InternalsManual.rst

     void f(int);
   }

-In Clang's representation, the source-centric view of declaration contexts will actually have two separate ``NamespaceDecl`` nodes in Snippet #1, each of which is a declaration context that contains a single declaration of "``f``".
+In LFort's representation, the source-centric view of declaration contexts will actually have two separate ``NamespaceDecl`` nodes in Snippet #1, each of which is a declaration context that contains a single declaration of "``f``".
 However, the semantics-centric view provided by name lookup into the namespace